laya-am/GameOfThrones/README.md

 ## About this project

 This is a website of Game of Thrones houses, characters, and quotations.
 All data is fetched from [https://gameofthronesquotes.xyz](https://gameofthronesquotes.xyz/).
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-It is written in typescript and there are unit tests for for each component.
+It is written in typescript.

 ## How to view this project